 The “Inability to perform fine and gross movements effectively” is defined as “an extreme loss of function of both upper extremities; i.e., an impairment(s) that interferes very seriously with the individual’s ability to independently initiate, sustain, or complete activities.”

 And finally, a “marked level” of the limitations in path 4 is defined as follows:

 “Marked limitation means that the signs and symptoms of your immune system disorder interfere seriously with your ability to function.
 Although we do not require the use of such a scale, “marked” would be the fourth point on a five-point scale consisting of no limitation, mild limitation, moderate limitation, marked limitation, and extreme limitation.”

 Not exactly clear is it.
 See why you might need an experienced social security disability lawyer?
 But the ” take home” lesson for looking at the listing for Inflammatory Arthritis is this: it generally takes a very severe and advanced disease to qualify for social security disability via this listing.
-Modern competent rheumatological treatment has dramatically reduced the incidence of actual strucuture joint damage.
-Path 4, with its emphasis on fatigue and malaise – symptoms that remain difficult for rheumatologists to alleviate – is the most typical listing based path to a listing-based arthritis claim victory because rheumatologist continue to be only partially successful in alleviating fatigue and malaise.
+Modern, competent rheumatological treatment has dramatically reduced the incidence of actual structural joint damage due to arthritis.
+Path 4, with its emphasis on fatigue and malaise symptoms, however, is a more likely path to a listing-based arthritis claim victory because rheumatologist continue to be only partially successful in alleviating fatigue and malaise.